Orvien/orvienos-for-browser/README.md

 - Technical Design & Implementation: Orvien Studio X, Fluxora Studio

 Special Thanks
-To all users and developers who resonated with Orvien’s vision and contributed valuable feedback and ideas.📄 LicenseThis project is licensed under the MIT License.
+To all users and developers who resonated with Orvien’s vision and contributed valuable feedback and ideas.📄 LicenseThis project is licensed under the OrvienLicense v1.0.0.
-See the LICENSE file for details.
+See the orvienlicense-v1.0.0 file for details.

 🌐 Links
 - Official Website: orvien.github.io